-In recent weeks, we have continued to act as the voice of the profession and managed to receive media coverage on a range of topics, featuring in publications such as Learning News, FE News and the New Digital Age.
+In recent weeks, we have continued to act as the voice of the profession and secured media coverage on a range of topics, featuring in publications such as Forbes, Learning News, FE News and the New Digital Age.

 See below for a summary of some of the media articles featuring CIM, its views and latest news over the past few weeks: